abhinavnayak11/flight-prediction/README.md

 ## [Future Scope](#table-of-content)
 - The dataset used has flight details of only 4 months.
 Collection of more data spanning across years can help in better prediction
 - Exploratory data analysis is never done enough.
 More analysis can present us with unseen patterns.
 - Currently, 6 new features are created.
-Even more features can be created here.
+More features can be created here.
 Some of them include the distance between cities, Longitude & Latitude of a city.
 Feature engineering along with proper feature selection methods will help the model performance
 - Various ensembling methods can be used to increase the model performance.